The UnConference 2019: CommYOUnity Solutions

-Share your voice and collaborate to solve problems, realize your community’s highest aspirations and accelerate social impact.
+Attendees shared their voices and collaborated to solve problems, realize their community’s highest aspirations and accelerate social impact.
 Featuring David Bornstein of the Solutions Journalism Network and The New York Times; Jeff Snell, Sr. Fellow for Social Innovation at the ASU Lodestar Center and founder of Midwest Social Innovation LLC; and a diverse group of expert presenters.

 |8:00 am - 8:45 am||Registration, exhibitor hall, networking and continental breakfast|